 Intelligent Games was featured in Cosmopolitan for having three women working at a games design company (so about a tenth of the workforce at the time).
 Three!
 It was unheard of in an industry dominated by young machismo men.
 Looking back, I can hardly claim credit for this ‘achievement’ as it was purely incidental.
 I think we should have done more to make the company and the industry more diverse.

-However, I have grown to be more deliberate in the hiring process, and to be more conscious about how having a range of people and opinions can generate far better ideas and better work than the copy-paste model.
+However, I have grown to be more deliberate in the hiring process and to be more conscious about how having a range of people and opinions can generate far better ideas and better work than the copy-paste model.

 9. Work on your culture.

 It’s easy to think you’ve got culture sorted.
 At Intelligent Games the culture was light-hearted – I remember crying with laughter at my colleagues’ jokes, often.
 But that came with its own set of problems and it didn’t have much to do with who we were as a company.
-With company culture you kind of have to work at it.
+With company culture, you kind of have to work at it.
 It’s a deliberate thing.
-When I started my next business, Articulate Marketing, (and then Turbine) we spent time drawing out the culture, defining it, and making it the foundation for how we interact with clients and with each other.
+When I started my next business, Articulate Marketing (and then Turbine) we spent time drawing out the culture, defining it, and making it the foundation for how we interact with clients and with each other.

 10. Define your management style.

 In the writing industry, as in any industry where you are working with creative people, it’s a good idea to have a soft front and a hard back.
-In some ways I outsource part of this to our Chief Happiness Officer, however what I mean here is treat people with empathy and openness, but don’t be weak or flip-flop with your decisions.
+In some ways I outsource part of this to our Chief Happiness Officer, however what I mean here is to treat people with empathy and openness, but don’t be weak or flip-flop with your decisions.
 You’re still the captain of this ship.
-Be aware that negativity and a toxic work environment is costly.
+Be aware that negativity and a toxic work environment are costly.

 11. Trust people to manage themselves.